ASI Margaret Baird

 Established in 2019 in memory of Margaret Baird

 This award was established in 2019 in memory of Professor Margaret Baird, a New Zealand immunologist who passed away in 2016.
 Margaret was known for her work on dendritic cells, but also as a mentor and supporter of women in science.
 She prepared multiple reports and analyses on the status of women in academia and in science and was a role model for several generations of postgraduate students.
 Margaret’s door was always open and her distinctive laugh lives long in the halls of the University of Otago.
-Margaret was an active member of ASI and was awarded the Derek Rowley Medal in 2013 for her service to the society.
+Margaret was an active member of ASI and was awarded the Derrick Rowley Medal in 2013 for her service to the society.

 The award will provide an early-mid career immunologist (and ASI member) with an advancement opportunity in teaching through the funding of a trans-Tasman lectureship.
 This lectureship will involve a series of guest lectures across New Zealand and Australia, focusing on the applicant’s research, but also including perspectives on equity and balance in science careers.
-While not limited to female applicants, all applicants will need to demonstrate a leadership role in supporting and mentoring women in immunology.
+While not limited to women applicants, all applicants will need to demonstrate a leadership role in supporting and mentoring women in immunology.

 - All ASI members are eligible to apply.